spyysalo/annodoc/index.md

 nsubj(run, Dogs)
 ~~~

-The CoNLL-X format is also supported.
-For example,
+Parses represented in the CoNLL-X format can be embedded as illustrated
+by the following example:

     ~~~ conllx
     1    Dogs   dog    _    NNS    _    2    nsubj